 Example 2: Non-calendar year plan affected by COVID-19

 Jane Participant made a qualified purchase on March 1, 2020 with her FSA but did not submit a claim right away.
 Her employer’s FSA plan runs April 1 – March 31 with a run out period that ends May 31.
 Assuming the Outbreak Period ends on July 1, 2020, Jane has until August 31, 2020 to file her FSA claim for reimbursement.

 Example 3: Run out period NOT affected by COVID-19

 Jane Participant makes a qualified purchase on March 1, 2020 with her FSA but does not submit a claim right away.
 Her employer’s FSA plan runs on a calendar year (January 1 – December 31) with a run out period that ends March 31.
 Assuming the Outbreak Period ends on July 1, 2020, Jane has until March 31, 2021 to file her FSA claim for reimbursement.

-TPAs should prepare for an extended claims filing period and consult their administrative solutions provider if they need assistance.
-It is also recommended that they talk to their employer and participant clients about the extensions.
+TPAs should prepare for an extended claim filing period and consult their administrative solutions provider if they need assistance.
+It is also recommended that they talk to their employer clients and participants about the extensions.

 Has the IRS addressed FSA Grace Period, Carryover or Use It or Lose It?

 On May 12, the IRS published guidance on grace periods for health FSAs, dependent care FSAs, and limited purpose FSAs.
 Employers may amend their plans to allow an extension for grace periods that end in 2020 or for plan years that end in 2020.

 In a separate Notice, FSA carryover has been increased to $550 for plan years beginning in 2020.
 The “Use It or Lose It” rules remain the same.